-What's interesting in our experience, if we count oligometastatic disease, we counted it as one to three.
+What's interesting in our experience, if we count oligometastatic disease, we counted it as one to three lesions.
 I'm not arguing that this is the only way to count it, but you can appreciate that in this cohort of close to 190 patients, 14% had recurrence only in the prostate bed, so you can do salvage local treatment.
 And then 25% of the cohort had only pelvic disease.
 So again, perhaps salvage radiation therapy.
-And then another sort of the patient had extra pelvic oligometastasis.
-So we see there are probably other sites of disease that we are unable to identify.
+And then another cohort of patients had extra pelvic oligometastases.
+There are probably other sites of disease that we are unable to identify.
 So perhaps the salvage therapies are not the only way forward.
 They need to be combined with other tools in the armamentarium.
 But definitely, we are able to identify disease at earlier and earlier stages that will allow treatments that perhaps can even have a curative intent.

 And here we come to the impact of PyL on patient management.
-Treatment was changed in 60% of the cases that were seen at my institution, this expanded access program.
-And we do have now a program with questionnaires.
+Treatment was changed in 60% of the cases that were seen at my institution in this expanded access program.
+And we do have now a protocol with questionnaires.
 We send a questionnaire to the treating physician prior to the PET, and we send them the questionnaire back after the PET trying to identify what happened.
 And here changes were made to radiation plus/minus hormonal therapy or monotherapy alone or surveillance.
-For some 16% of the cases, we did not have all the data available.
-And what's interesting, some patients received that empirical treatment even with negative PyL, which is something that I would hope will happen less and less, but it is the practice of medicine.
+For about 16% of the cases, we did not have all the data available.
+And what's interesting, some patients received empirical treatment even with negative PyL, which is something that I would hope will happen less and less, but it is the practice of medicine.

 This is another example.
 Some of these patients have a sodium fluoride PET at the same time.
 The red arrow is pointing to a lesion in the right ischium that identified on both scans.
 The green arrow is identifying a tiny lesion that's only seen on sodium fluoride.
 So although the literature and our experience support the fact that PyL PET will likely replace bone scintigraphy in most instances, there will be occasionally patients who would benefit from having bone scans as well.
 But the way we sequence bone scanning probably will change post PSMA approval.

 This is yet another example.
 We see relatively low PSA, 0.7.
 In this case, we have pelvic lymph nodes, but also we have a left supraclavicular lymph node.
 So like with other malignancies in the abdomen and pelvis, the migrations within the lymphatic channels lead to the left supraclavicular lymph node, which of course in the gastric cancers is known as the Virchow's node.
 This example also illustrates a false positive over the right hemothorax.
-There's some uptake that's actually up taking in the rib and that's actually uptake in a site of fibrodysplasia.
-So prostate-specific membrane antigen is a great misnomer, but this is not necessarily prostate-specific.
-It's over-expressed in a majority of prostate cancers.
+There's some uptake that's actually uptake in the rib and that's actually uptake in a site of fibrous dysplasia.
+So prostate-specific membrane antigen is a great misnomer, as it is not prostate-specific.
+It is over-expressed in a majority of prostate cancers.

-I'm going to show you some examples now where fluciclovine was also done, not to make the case that fluciclovine is always negative, but in this case, the case I've just shown you with lesions seen, pelvic retrograde on your lymph nodes as well as left supraclavicular space, there is no uptake in this area for fluciclovine.
+I'm going to show you some examples now where fluciclovine was also done, not to make the case that fluciclovine is always negative, but in this case, the case I've just shown you with lesions seen, pelvic, retroperitoneal lymph nodes, as well as in the left supraclavicular space.
+There is no uptake in these areas on fluciclovine.

-Here is another example, a 68-year-old man.
-We saw low PSA.
+Here is another example, a 68-year-old man with low PSA.
 This patient had the metastatic disease in the abdominal wall that was previously treated.
 You can see the markers from the prior treatment.
 And now there is focal uptake at the edge of the treated area.
 And this was proven to be a recurrent disease in the treated field.

 This is a dramatic case of extensive disease in the skeleton, as you can appreciate here, as well as uptake in pelvic lymph nodes.
 This patient, interestingly, had sodium-fluoride prior to the PSMA scan.
 And although it identified disease, it did not pick up the true extent.
 And also it obviously did not pick up nodal metastases because we don't expect them to be identified on a bone scan.

-And I will show these as the end as sort of the most traumatic cases.
+And I will show these as the end as some of the most dramatic cases.
 These scans were done within one day of each other.
 And although I think that an experienced reader will call the bone scan positive diffusely, like a super scan, the true extent of disease in the skeleton that is noted the next day on PyL, it's really dramatic.

 And so I will end with this slide.
 Here on the left, the same patient, fluciclovine, gallium PSMA-11, showing some retroperitoneal lymph nodes.
 And then three days later, this patient got a PyL that identifies more pelvic and retroperitoneal lymph nodes.
 So these three scans were done within a month of each other.
 And the PSMA-11 and PyL were done within three days of each other.
-And it's not always the case that PyLs identify more lesions.
+And it's not always the case that PyL identifies more lesions.
 There are other factors into play, the quality of the scanner, et cetera.
-But given the physical properties of F18 image quality, I think, will be superior, it remains to be seen if it will lead to more lesions being detected in a majority of patients, definitely easier to distribute commercially.
+But given the physical properties of F18 image quality, I think PyL will be superior.
+It remains to be seen if it will lead to more lesions being detected in a majority of patients, but it is definitely easier to distribute commercially.

 So I will end with a few things from our own research.
-Other targets, as good as PSMA is, and I think it's really excellent, we're not dealing with physics here.
+Other targets exist; as good as PSMA is, and I think it's really excellent, we're not dealing with physics here.
 We're dealing with biology, and biology has many ways to mess up with you.
 And prostate cancer is no exception from that.
-So we need in our armamentarium more targets and bombesin is targeting fast-releasing peptide receptors that are over-expressed in 60 to 100% of prostate cancer, depending on the literature.
+So we need in our armamentarium more targets and bombesin is targeting gastrin-releasing peptide receptors that are over-expressed in 60 to 100% of prostate cancer, depending on data in the literature.
 The biodistribution of one of these agents, gallium 68-RM2 is shown on the image on the right and you see there's no uptake in lacrimal or salivary gland.
-This is pretty much nothing above the diaphragm, much less about a biliary clearance, and there's no binding to the renal cortex.
+This is pretty much nothing above the diaphragm, much less hepatobiliary clearance, and there's no binding to the renal cortex.
 There's renal excretion, but no binding to the cortex.
-These gastro peptid receptors are expressed in the pancreas, hence the high uptake there.
+These gastrine-releasing peptid receptors are overexpressed in the pancreas, hence the high uptake there.
 But the pancreas is radio-resistant and there is no toxicity from diagnostic, or even from therapy versions of these peptides.

 So this is something that I added to what's already out there.
-It's my wishlist.
-My wishlist came true with PSMA-11 approval last week, and we expect the approval of PyL next year.
+It's my wish list.
+My wish list came true with PSMA-11 approval last week, and we expect the approval of PyL next year.
 And let's hope for lutetium-177 therapy versions of PSMA.
-And then a few years later, I do hope that one or some of these agents targeting fast-releasing peptide receptors will also be approved.
+And then a few years later, I do hope that one or some of these agents targeting gastrin-releasing peptide receptors will also be approved.
 They also can help in breast cancer and other malignancies.